Using Open Innovation to Reinvent Primary Care white paper - Final 120710.pdf

 Fred and Alice Ottoboni: retired public health scientists and authors of The Modern Nutritional Diseases.

-article entitled "What if it's all Been a Big Fat Lie?" and the book Good Calories, Bad Calories.
+Gary Taubes: award winning journalist and author of a 2002 New York Times Magazine article entitled "What if it's all Been a Big Fat Lie?" and the book Good Calories, Bad Calories.

 Michael Pollan: author of The Omnivore's Dilemma.